 Squarespace 5 launched in 2008.
-In 2012 we introduced a brand new platform, designed to make building and managing your site more intuitive.
-The latest version of this platform is Squarespace 7.0.
+In 2012 we introduced a separate platform, Squarespace 7, designed to make building and managing your site more intuitive.
+The latest version of this platform is Squarespace 7.1.
+Squarespace 5 users can move to Squarespace 7 at any time.

-If you’re taking over a Squarespace 5 site for the first time, consider moving to Squarespace 7.0 before you get started.
-Squarespace 7.0 has a simplified interface and many features not available on Squarespace 5, such as mobile-friendly responsive design, sophisticated layout options, and integration of SEO best practices.
+If you’re taking over a Squarespace 5 site for the first time, consider moving to a newer version before you get started.
+Squarespace 7 has a simplified interface and many features not available on Squarespace 5, such as mobile-friendly responsive design, sophisticated layout options, and integration of SEO best practices.

 To log into your Squarespace 5 site: